- 2foodtrippers Strasbourg Food Guide

 Le Village de la Bière is located at 22 Rue des Frères, 67000 Strasbourg, France.

-To fully appreciate Alsatian food, not to mention the beauty of the region, it’s important to spend some time exploring the countryside – especially the charming city of Colmar, the stunning Château du Haut-Koenigsbourg and the Alsace Wine Route.
+To fully appreciate Alsatian cuisine, not to mention the beauty of the region, it’s important to spend some time exploring the countryside – especially the charming city of Colmar, the stunning Château du Haut-Koenigsbourg and the Alsace Wine Route.
 We were fortunate to visit all of these spots with our lovely new friend Isabelle Rederstorff and her equally lovely daughters.
+Plus, there’s great Alsatian food to be found in the areas surrounding Strasbourg.

 Le Brochet in Barr